Bosham Burial Ground

 BOSHAM BURIAL GROUND REGULATIONS

-Wreaths and cut flowers placed on graves and plants and flowers in containers will be removed, when withered, by those authorised to do so.
+Wreaths and cut flowers placed on graves and plants and flowers in containers will be removed, when withered, by those authorized to do so.

-Kerbs, railings, fencing or chippings are not permitted (except by faculty) as these create difficulty or danger when mowing.
+Kerbs, railings, fencing or chippings are no longer permitted as these create difficulty or danger when mowing.
 Existing examples of such graves must be adequately maintained.

-PLEASE KEEP DOGS ON A LEAD AND CLEAN UP ANY MESS
+PLEASE KEEP DOGS ON A LEAD AND CLEAN UP AFTER THEM IF NECESSARY